RAF Davidstow Moor

 Airfield Code Letters - DD

-Bodmin Moor is an area of bleak moorland that forms the highest part of Cornwall, lower than its neighbour Dartmoor, it still reaches the lofty height of 420 m (1378’).
-As you look to the west with Roughtor on your left an area of fairly level ground is where the former airfield of RAF Davidstow Moor is located.
-At 294 metres (970’) it is the highest airfield in Britain, this made the site very susceptible to hill fog, sea mists and low cloud, all of which are not a good thing if you happen to be flying aircraft.
-It was estimated in 1943 that for 80% of the time, weather conditions at Davidstow were unsuitable for flying.
-Place the highest point in Cornwall, Brown Willy, next to it and the problem is further compounded.
-Davidstow Moor could be a very inhospitable environment but it could also be a very pleasant place to be, especially on a summers day with the wonderful views out over Bodmin Moor and a distant Dartmoor.
+Bodmin Moor is an area of bleak, windswept moorland that forms the highest part of Cornwall.
+Lower than its eastern neighbour Dartmoor, it reaches the lofty height of 420m (1378’) at the granite summit of Bronn Wennili (Hill of Swallows).
+As you look to the west with the second-highest Cornish peak Roughtor (400m) on your left, an area of reasonably level ground is where the former airfield of RAF Davidstow Moor is located.
+At 294 metres (970’), it is the highest airfield in Britain.
+This made the site very susceptible to hill fog, sea mists, and low cloud, all of which are not good if you happen to be flying aircraft.

-Bodmin Moor is an area of bleak moorland that forms the highest part of Cornwall, lower than its neighbour Dartmoor, it still reaches the lofty height of 420 m (1378’).
-As you look to the west with Roughtor on your left an area of fairly level ground is where the former airfield of RAF Davidstow Moor is located.
-At 294 metres (970’) it is the highest airfield in Britain, this made the site very susceptible to hill fog, sea mists and low cloud, all of which are not a good thing if you happen to be flying aircraft.
-It was estimated in 1943 that for 80% of the time, weather conditions at Davidstow were unsuitable for flying.
-Place the highest point in Cornwall, Brown Willy, next to it and the problem is further compounded.
-Davidstow Moor could be a very inhospitable environment but it could also be a very pleasant place to be, especially on a summers day with the wonderful views out over Bodmin Moor and a distant Dartmoor.
+Bodmin Moor is an area of bleak, windswept moorland that forms the highest part of Cornwall.
+Lower than its eastern neighbour Dartmoor, it reaches the lofty height of 420m (1378’) at the granite summit of Bronn Wennili (Hill of Swallows).
+As you look to the west with the second-highest Cornish peak Roughtor (400m) on your left, an area of reasonably level ground is where the former airfield of RAF Davidstow Moor is located.
+At 294 metres (970’), it is the highest airfield in Britain.
+This made the site very susceptible to hill fog, sea mists, and low cloud, all of which are not good if you happen to be flying aircraft.

 One aircraft that was later to achieve celebrity status in a film made by William Wyler was Memphis Belle.
 The aircraft was a Boeing B-17F Flying Fortress with a tail number of 41-24485 and flew with the 324th Bombardment Squadron of the 91st Bomb Group.
 Memphis Belle was the first 8th Air Force bomber to be officially recognised as achieving 25 missions.
-On 17 November 1942 Memphis Belle flew on a mission to bomb the submarine pens at St Nazaire.
-This was to be the aircraft's third mission and the 324th's log for the day shows that Memphis Belle landed at Davidstow Moor with the rest of the squadron, due to poor weather at Bassingbourn.
+On 17 November 1942, Memphis Belle flew on a mission to bomb the submarine pens at St Nazaire.
+This was to be the aircraft's third operation, and the 324th's log for the day shows that Memphis Belle landed at Davidstow Moor with the rest of the squadron due to poor weather at Bassingbourn.

 |